110: Recap (XI)

 Like many, I struggle with imposter syndrome and decision fatigue.

-My reaction to the silly subscriber growth chart was a reminder that I still crave external validation.
-I seek structure in quantifiable metrics.
+My reaction to this subscriber growth graph reminded me that I crave external validation.
+I seek safety and structure in quantifiable metrics.

 Arbitrary signposts that whisper :